Ephigenia/talks/source/gh-npm-registry.md

 > npm ERR!
 Unable to authenticate, need: Basic realm="GitHub Package Registry"

-The NPM Token is not valid, doesn’t have the correct permissions.
+The NPM_AUTH_TOKEN Token is not valid, doesn’t have the correct permissions.
 Double check the value.

 > npm ERR!
 404 Not Found - GET https://npm.pkg.github.com/download/@egoditor...